Stress & Overthinking

 You're Fighting Their Blueprint, Not Them

 It's two people in a room, looking at two different pictures.
 Neither is wrong; they're just different.
 Theirs was drawn before you even existed.
-What you perceive as disappointment is often not anger or judgment directed at you.
-It is their grief for something that never existed—the gap between the child in their imagination and the real person standing in front of them.
+What you perceive as disappointment is often not anger or judgement directed at you.
+It is their grief for something that never existed: the gap between the child in their imagination and the real person standing in front of them.
 Their feelings are about their story and their expectations, not a reflection of your inherent value.

 Their disappointment isn't about your worth.
 It's about THEIR expectations.
 Their blueprint.